qub3s/nlp_2025_NiceLovablePeople/README.md

 Alternatively, use the provided script `setup.sh`.

-The script will create a new conda environment called `dnlp2` and install all required packages.
+The script will create a new conda environment called `dnlp` and install all required packages.

 ## Implementation & Contribution
-We followed the instructions, adapted hyperparameters when needed to avoid overfitting.
+We followed the instructions and adapted hyperparameters when needed to avoid overfitting.

 Esther Hagenkort:
 - bert.py (revise, comment)
-- paraphrase generation
+- bonus task: bert etpc paraphrase type detection (debugging)
+- Paraphrase Type Generation (PTG)

 Georg Eckardt:
 - optimizer